Canonical form of master equations and characterization of non-Markovianity: Abstract

 \section{Abstract}

 Master equations govern the time evolution of a quantum system interacting with an environment, and may be written in a variety of forms.
-Markovian master equations, in particular, can be cast in the well-known Lindblad form.
-Any time-local master equation, Markovian or non-Markovian, may in fact also be written in Lindblad-like form.
-A diagonalisation procedure results in a unique, and in this sense canonical, representation of the equation.
-This representation may be used to fully characterize the non-Markovianity of the time evolution.
-Recently, several different measures of non-Markovianity have been presented.
-Their common underlying definition of non-Markovianity is whether negative decoherence rates may appear in the Lindblad-like form of the master equation.
-We therefore propose to use the negative decoherence rates themselves, as they appear in the unique canonical form of the master equation, as a primary measure to more completely characterize non-Markovianity.
-The advantages of this are especially apparent when many decoherence channels are present.
+Time-independent or memoryless master equations, in particular, can be cast in the well-known Lindblad form.
+Any time-local master equation, Markovian or non-Markovian, may in fact also be written in a Lindblad-like form.
+A diagonalisation procedure results in a unique, and in this sense canonical, representation of the equation, which may be used to fully characterize the non-Markovianity of the time evolution.
+Recently, several different measures of non-Markovianity have been presented which reflect, to varying degrees, the appearance of negative decoherence rates in the Lindblad-like form of the master equation.
+We therefore propose using the negative decoherence rates themselves, as they appear in the canonical form of the master equation, to completely characterize non-Markovianity.
+The advantages of this are especially apparent when more than one decoherence channel is present.
+We show that a measure proposed by Rivas {\it et al.} is a surprisingly simple function of the canonical decoherence rates, and give an example of a master equation that is non-Markovian for all times $t>0$, but to which nearly all proposed measures are blind.
+We also give necessary and sufficient conditions for trace distance and volume measures to witness non-Markovianity, in terms of the Bloch damping matrix.